Most Remote Places in Australia

 Secluded in Gulf Savannah Country, the Undara Lava Tubes offer visitors a memorable experience in Queensland's outback.
 Visitors can follow the path of lava flow from ancient volcanoes, and witness the effect it has had on the land.

-Choose from a number of informative tours and explore different sections of the area, learning about the history, flora and fauna.
-Keep an eye out for interesting events held at Undara, and stay in the unique accommodation offered on site.
+Choose from a number of informative tours and explore different sections of the area, learning about the history, flora, and fauna.
+Keep an eye out for interesting events held at Undara, and stay in the unique accommodation offered on-site.

-Undara is located 260km from Cairns, with the route crossing the scenic Atherton Tablelands.
+Directions: Undara is located 260km from Cairns, with the route crossing the scenic Atherton Tablelands.
 It is the perfect destination for a drive in Far North Queensland.
 Pick up your rental car in Cairns and start exploring this unique part of the world.

 The Pinnacles, Western Australia